shishyando/WK_IShowSeed/README.md

 #### `PersistBetweenGameRestarts`
 If enabled, the seed will be remembered across game restarts.
 If not, preset seed will be cleared on game restart.
 Default is `true`.

-## Things to notice
+## Found a bug?
+Something is broken?

+You can find me on the [official White Knuckle Discord server](https://discord.com/channels/1278757582038630410/1411846375108513924) and provide the info / request any features.
+You can also make PRs on GitHub.
+I recommend intense testing via [WorldDumper plugin](https://github.com/shishyando/WK_WorldDumper).

+## Technical Details

 - Some session events that do not affect gameplay are disabled (all per-second events like announcements that can occur any second)
 - Levels do not flip
 - Some things are spawned by a trigger (e.g. when a player steps into an invisible zone)
     1) They only spawn roaches and hoppers AFAIK, so `UT_TriggerSpawn`s are pretty much harmless
     2) The result relies on the order in which you enter the triggers: you run the same path - you get the same spawns, you go the other way - spawns change.
-- The mod is quite complex.
-Even though I made a few optimizations and my game runs completely seamlessly, you may encounter lags or FPS.
-In this case please contact me via official White Knuckle discord server.
-- Even though the mod was tested, you still may encounter a deadlock/game freeze.
-In this case please contact me via official White Knuckle discord server.

-## Found a bug?
-Something is broken?

-You can find me on the official White Knuckle Discord server and provide the info / request any features.
-You can also make PRs on GitHub.
-I recommend intense testing via [WorldDumper plugin](https://github.com/shishyando/WK_WorldDumper).